cs573-24s/a2-DataVis-7Ways/README.md

 [1](https://stackoverflow.com/questions/14885895/color-a-scatter-plot-by-column-values)

+### Technical Achievements

+#### Showing an Element's Detailed information on Hover in D3

+I did this by adding "mousehover" and "mouseoff" elements to each circle when it was drawn.
+When the user hovers over the element, the bottom updates with the information relevant to that element,

+#### Showing a Red Circle Around Hovered Item in D3

+I did this by also using the "mousehover" and "mouseoff" elements.
+When the user hovers over an element, I add a red outline to the selected element so the user knows which element is selected When the user stops hovering, this red outline goes away, and the information on the bottom disappears.

 ### Design Achievements

-Some of the design achievements that I attempted to achieve is clearly showing the visualization to the user.
+#### Clear Legend on All Charts

+For every chart, I included a legend showing which species corresponded with which color, as well as an example circle size for the bill_length_mm value

+#### Consistent Color Choice

+For every chart, I used the same colors, matching the hex colors used in the example plot.

+#### Allow User to See Which Element is Being Hovered

-I also clearly allowed the user to see which element they were hovering on in the main visualization by having a red circle (as can be seen in photo 2).
+I clearly allowed the user to see which element they were hovering on in the main visualization by having a red circle (as can be seen in photo 2 in the D3 section).
 This, linked with the detailed numbers shown on the bottom depending on which element is hovered on provides a good experience for the user.

-### Technical Achievements

-Some of the technical achievements I achieved, was showing an element's detailed information on hover in D3.
-I did this by adding "mousehover" and "mouseoff" elements to each circle when it was drawn.
-When the user hovers over the element, the bottom updates with the information relevant to that element, as well as adds a red outline to show which element is being hovered over.
-When the user stops hovering, this red outline goes away, and the information on the bottom disappears.